tidal stream image

 Also being a fully open design, a tidal fence has no effect on the movement of the waves above it on the surface, or on the corresponding tidal sea levels either side of the tidal fence.
 Thus extracting the tidal energy from the sea using fences is a more environmental way of electrical power generation.

-A Tidal Fence Example
+A Tidal Fence Structure For Energy Capture

 Tidal Fence